ybedirhanpak/dbtify/README.md

 # Dbtify
 Song Tracking App

-This project is made in the scope of CMPE321 Database.
+This project is made in the scope of Cmpe 321: Introduction to Database Systems
 ### Used Technologies:
 * NodeJs
 * PostgreSQL